 How to start a market stall

-Are you starting out with a market stall?
-Then you will have to deal with permits and safety and food safety requirements.
-Find out what you need to pay attention to when starting a market stall.
+Are you starting a market stall?
+Then you will have to deal with fules including food safety requirements.
+Find out what you need to look out for when starting a market stall.

 Register with KVK